electron-userland/electron-builder/README.md

 ./node_modules/.bin/build --prepackaged <packed dir>
 ```

-`--project` (the path to project directory) option also can be useful.
+`--projectDir` (the path to project directory) option also can be useful.

 ## Community